thlee-0810/Shuffle-Cards/README.md

 Use command line and follow the command:
 	```$Usage: shuffle.py <deck size>```
 or
-Generate your own test data followed the fomat in test_data.txt.
+Generate your own test data followed the fomat in `test_data.txt`.
 Each row in the text file should only include one test case.